gene-git/dmarc_report/README.rst

 Save all emails with DMARC or TLS-RPT attachments to a directory, change into that directory and run either dmarc-rpt or tls-rpt as appropriate.

-It is generally more convenient to use config file explained below.
+It is generally more convenient to use a config file explained below.

 .. _config_files_section: